svc-bot-mds/terraform-provider-tdh/docs/resources/local_user.md

 page_title: "tdh_local_user Resource - tdh"
 subcategory: ""
 description: |-
-  Represents an Local User registered on TDH, can be used to create/update/delete/import a local user.
+  Represents a Local User registered on TDH, can be used to create/update/delete/import a local user.
 ---

 # tdh_local_user (Resource)

-Represents an Local User registered on TDH, can be used to create/update/delete/import a local user.
+Represents a Local User registered on TDH, can be used to create/update/delete/import a local user.

 ## Example Usage